intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/POST/Devices (EPACK) request.md

 - `cell.volts` contains an array of 14 voltage datapoints corresponding to each cell block in the pack.

-The size of a dataset for a single cabinet (4 packs) is 2030 bytes including whitespace, or 1420 bytes if whitespace is stripped (e.g. by using JSON.stringify).
+The size of a dataset for a single cabinet (4 packs) is 2030 bytes including whitespace, or 1420 bytes if whitespace is stripped (by using JSON.stringify).

 ```